xr09/cron-last-sunday/README.md

 run-if-today accepts two parameters, nth-day and day-of-week:

-run-if-today 1 Sat # checks for the first saturday of the month
+run-if-today 1 Sat # Checks for the first Saturday of the month

-run-if-today 3 Mon # 3rd monday
+run-if-today 3 Mon # 3rd Monday

-Keep in mind the day of week must have 3 letters starting with capital.
+Keep in mind the day of week must have 3 letters starting with a capital letter.
 Check "date +%a" for today.

 Sun, Mon, Tue, Wed, Thu, Fri, Sat